Print Friendly

 Katijoj ib’ alaq.

-You (formal, pl) study.
+You all (formal) study.

-In the plural reflexive constructions can have a reciprocal meaning: “with each other
+In the plural, reflexive constructions can have a reciprocal meaning “with each other

 Kaqariq qib’ chwe’q.